Budget 2013: Liam Fox urges spending freeze and tax cuts

 Mr Fox urged an end to the ring-fencing of budgets for the NHS, schools and international development.

 But, speaking on a visit to Milton Keynes, the prime minister said: "There are many good suggestions coming from many quarters.
 As prime minister I'm never short of advice."

 He added: "But there is one piece of advice I won't take, That's the piece of advice saying 'You ought to cut the National Health Service budget'."

-Mr Cameron said the government faced "difficult decisions" over departmental spending and it was "absolutely right that we have got a plan to get on top of our deficit".'Be quiet'
+Mr Cameron said the government faced "difficult decisions" over departmental spending and it was "absolutely right that we have got a plan to get on top of our deficit".